loadtest4j/loadtest4j-jmeter/README.md

 Apache JMeter driver for [loadtest4j](https://github.com/loadtest4j/loadtest4j).

-## Setup
+## Usage

+With a new or existing Maven project open in your favorite editor...

 ### 1. Add the library

-Add the library to your Maven project POM:
+Add the library to your Maven project POM.

 ```xml
 <dependency>